 A typical mail server actually runs two standard services, SMTP and POP3.
 SMTP is the protocol used to send emails to other computers.
 When an email is sent, the SMTP server forwards the email to the final recipient’s mail server.
 When a mail server receives an email for a user, it will store that email in the user’s mailbox.
 POP3 is the protocol used to retrieve email from the mailbox on the server.

 Once your mail server is setup, you will have to create a POP3 mailbox for each of the user accounts made for the members of your pod.
 The passwords for their mailboxes will come from their Active Directory accounts.
-You can then setup Outlook express on both the Windows 2003 and XP machines to exchange emails.
+You can then setup Outlook 2013 on both the Windows 2012 and 10 machines to exchange emails.

-On the Windows 2003 Server:
+On the Windows 2012 Server: